 There are a plethora of Pokemon available in Shuffle Mobile.
 I am not up to date on all of them but the ones I have encountered/caught so far are familiar enough to me.
 I am sure fans will be in heaven as they attempt to capture that elusive, rare, Pokemon.

 That brings me to the “lucrative” part of mobile gaming.
 Much like Candy Crush Saga, another Bejeweled style game that has found massive success, there are player purchases abound in Pokemon Shuffle Mobile.
 From more turns to additional Pokeballs you will be dropping some cash to maximize your fun in this one.
-For me, I just play till I can’t play anymore and go play something else till my turns replenish (such as Pac-Man 256 or the Family Guy: The Quest for Stuff game).
+For me, I just play till I can’t play anymore and go play something else till my turns replenish (such as or the game).

-Playing Pokemon Shuffle Mobile is not all that different than the plethora of other Bejeweled clones out there that have added adventure features (Candy Crush Soda, Book of Life, etc).
+Playing Pokemon Shuffle Mobile is not all that different than the plethora of other Bejeweled clones out there that have added adventure features (Candy Crush Soda, , etc).
 There is a good bit of fun to have here, just be careful of the In App Purchases.